 Hair Type

-If your hair is on the thinner side or straight, a razor cut could be a better choice for you.
-It’s awesome at adding some cool texture and making your hair look a bit thicker.
+If your hair is thick or straight, a razor cut could be a better choice for you.
+It’s awesome at removing bulk and adding some cool texture, and it can add lift for fine hair that falls flat.

 But if you’ve got curly or frizzy hair, maybe stick to a scissors cut.
 It helps keep everything in check and reduces the wild frizz.